fengyuanchen/viewerjs/README.md

 ## Methods

-All methods allow chain composition.
+All methods support chain composition.

-As there are some **asynchronous** processes when start the viewer, you should call a method only when it is available, see the following **lifecycle**:
+As there are some **asynchronous** processes when starting the viewer, you should call a method only when it is available.
+See the following **lifecycle**:

 ```js
 new Viewer(image, {